-All vehicles, including your GM, Ford, Dodge, or Toyota, must adhere to the government standards of emissions, so it is important to get your emissions system repaired whenever needed.
-Some pollutants that are generated from driving vehicles are:
+All vehicles, including your GM, Ford, Dodge, or Toyota, must adhere to the government standards of emissions.
+So, getting your emissions system repaired whenever needed is vital.
+Some pollutants generated from driving vehicles are:

 Carbon Monoxide (CO): This odorless, colorless, and poisonous gas is formed by the combustion of gasoline when the carbon in fuel doesn’t burn completely.
 If the air/fuel mixture does not have enough oxygen present during combustion, it will not burn completely.